Blini

-Blini (plural blinis or blini, rarely bliny; блины; singular: blin) are Russian crêpes, often made with a yeast-raised batter of buckwheat or wheat flour and milk.
-They may be served with smetana, cottage cheese, caviar and other garnishes, or simply smeared with butter.
+Blini (also blinis or bliny; блины; blin; блин) are Russian pancakes, often made with a yeast-raised batter of buckwheat and/or wheat flour and milk.
+(Note: Attributed to the following references:) They may be served with smetana, cottage cheese, caviar and other garnishes, or simply smeared with butter.
 They are a traditional dish in Russian cuisine.

-In the West, blini traditionally refers to small savory pancakes made with leavened batter.
+In the English language, blini traditionally refers to small savory pancakes made with leavened batter.
 In modern Russian, the term most often refers to pan-sized leavened thin pancakes, although smaller leavened pancakes are also called blini.
 Smaller and thicker pancakes (with several of them baked on one larger pan) are called oladyi.

-Blintzes, called blinchiki (little blinis) in Russian, are an offshoot of blini or crêpes.
+Blintzes, called blinchiki ('little blinis') in Russian, are an offshoot of blini or crêpes.
 They are basically rolls based on thin pancakes usually made of wheat flour, folded to form a casing for various kinds of filling, typically cheese, fruit, or (in Russian cuisine) pre-fried minced meat, and then sautéed or baked.